My publications on Objectivism

 Also available online at the Social Science Research Network, in Kindle e-book format, and in a monograph edition from Amazon.com.

-Also available in Korean, German, and Serbo-Croatian translations.
+Also available in Korean, German, Serbo-Croatian, and Portuguese translations.

 Abstract: “Most traditional systems of business ethics hold that business is essentially amoral or immoral.
 Such systems share a common assumption: that conflicts of interest—either because of scarce resources or innate human badness or sin—are basic to the human condition.
 That assumption of fundamental conflict is rejected in Ayn Rand’s system of ethics.
 Rand’s system, by contrast, emphasizes the power of human reason to shape one’s character and beliefs, and it makes fundamental reason’s power to develop new resources and cultivate win-win social relationships.
 In this essay, Stephen Hicks applies Rand’s radical ethical perspective to key issues in business ethics and contrasts it to those perspectives based on the assumption of the amorality or immorality of business.”

 My 2.5 hour video lecture on Objectivism, including its relation to Montessori education.
 The lecture is Part 12 of my Philosophy of Education course.

 Review of Donna Greiner and Theodore Kinni’s Ayn Rand and Business

 The Journal of Ayn Rand Studies 4:2, Spring 2003.